Analysing Rescaling, Discretisation, and Linearisation in RNNs for Neural System Modelling: Keywords:

-\keywords{RNNs, rescaling, discretisation, linearisation, computational neuroscience}
+RNNs, rescaling, discretisation, linearisation, computational neuroscience}

-\section{Introduction}
+\section{INTRODUCTION}

 $\mathtt{RNN}$s are universal approximators of dynamical systems (\cite{10.1007/11840817_66, FUNAHASHI1993801}).
-They have become invaluable tools in computational neuroscience over the last 40 years (\cite{Hopfield3088, DBLP:journals/neco/SussilloB13, Pandarinath9390}). {Networks typically represent certain cortical areas from an abstract set of recurrently connected units (see left panel of Figure 1).
-They are particularly effective in capturing the time-varying dynamics of neural processes}, allowing us to simulate and analyze complex brain functions and interactions, such as motor control, decision-making and other complex processes (\cite{RUSSO2020745, Bi10530, annurev:/content/journals/10.1146/annurev-neuro-091724-015512, Jarne_2021}).
-Their ability to capture sequential dependencies and recurrent patterns makes them well-suited for tasks such as understanding information processing in the brain and decoding neural signals. $\mathtt{RNN}$s have also various applications in machine learning, including sequential data analysis and time-series prediction (\cite{ZHANG2023143}), {which also are used to process brain data.}
+They have become invaluable tools in computational neuroscience over the last 40 years (\cite{Hopfield3088, DBLP:journals/neco/SussilloB13, Pandarinath9390}).
+Networks typically represent certain cortical areas from an abstract set of recurrently connected units (see left panel of Figure 1).
+They are particularly effective in capturing the time-varying dynamics of neural processes, allowing us to simulate and analyse complex brain functions and interactions, such as motor control, decision-making and other complex processes (\cite{RUSSO2020745, Bi10530, annurev-neuro-091724-015512, Jarne_2021}).
+Their ability to capture sequential dependencies and recurrent patterns makes them well-suited for tasks such as understanding information processing in the brain and decoding neural signals. $\mathtt{RNN}$s also have various applications in machine learning, including sequential data analysis and time-series prediction (\cite{ZHANG2023143}), and are also used to process brain data.